microsoft/onnxruntime/docs/webnn.md

 # WebNN Overview

-The Web Neural Network (WebNN) API is an emerging web standard that allows web apps and frameworks to accelerate deep neural networks with GPUs, CPUs, or purpose-built AI accelerators such as NPUs.
-The WebNN API leverages the DirectML API on Windows to access the native hardware capabilities and optimize the execution of neural network models.

 As the use of AI/ML in apps become more popular, the WebNN API provides the following benefits:

 * *Performance Optimizations* – By utilizing DirectML, WebNN helps to enable web apps and frameworks to take advantage of the best available hardware and software optimizations for each platform and device, without requiring complex and platform-specific code.